Policy Prohibiting Harassment

 - the redress that is sought

+The University will conduct a prompt, thorough and unbiased investigation into the matters described in the wirtten complaint.
 In the absence of a written complaint, the University will investigate any notifications of discrimination or harassment that may come to its attention.
 Such investigation will be considered a formal procedure.

-Individuals requesting an appeal of the findings of an investigation of a harassment or discrimination complaint must appeal in writing to the Vice President for Academic Affairs within ten (10) days of being informed of the findings of the investigation.
+Individuals requesting an appeal of the findings of an investigation of a harassment or discrimination complaint must appeal in writing to the Vice President and Dean for Academic Affairs within ten (10) days of being informed of the findings of the investigation.

 If an individual requests an appeal, the appeal must be in writing, and, if applicable, it must cite any alleged procedural or substantive error that occurred during the investigation, if applicable, and provide an account of any new information that has become available since the investigation was conducted.